U.S. flag

 Results from our surveillance sampling, phylodynamics, advanced computational tools and predictive transmission will provide knowledge of disease transmission in a spillover hotspot.
 Our protocol will demonstrate how tools and predictive models will provide knowledge of disease transmission pathways in complex environments.

 The work will enable future research targeting dangerous but rare pathogens, such as single-stranded RNA viruses of zoonotic origin (e.g., Ebola).
-Transmission dynamics of viral pathogens will inform proactive health and conservation policies to reduce cross-species disease transmission at a time of increasing climate change and human-wildlife.
+Transmission dynamics of viral pathogens will inform proactive health and conservation policies to reduce cross-species disease transmission at a time of increasing human-wildlife.

 Related World Regions / Countries